caitepley/Group1-Project1/README.md

 Normal heart rate - number of times your heart beats per minute <br>
 #### Activities used for this project were Running 3, 5, 7 METS and self paced walking <br>
 #### New question: <br>
-Were there significant differences in the measurement of resting heart rates based on activity and device. <br>
+Were there significant differences in the measurement of resting heart rates based on activity and device? <br>
 #### Hypothesis: The Apple Watch records a higher resting heart rate than the Fitbit device. <br>
 Statistical test: T-Test(independent) <br>
 #### Results: <br>